-This time we have focused our attention on France, for its psychologists, psychiatrists and neurologists have brought a new light upon developmental psychology, psychopathology and other significant branches.
+This time we have focused our attention on France, for its psychologists, psychiatrists and neurologists have brought new light to developmental psychology, psychopathology, and other significant branches.

 Jean-Martin Charcot ( 1825-1893) – Neurologist and professor of anatomical pathology at Salpêtrière Hospital, also called “The Napoleon of neurosis”.
-He mainly focused on hysteria as having an hereditary neurological basis and used hypnosis to induce hysteria to his patients.
-Charcot was the teacher of famous psychologists, such as Sigmund Freud, Alfred Binet, Pierre Janet and William James.
+He mainly focused on hysteria as having a hereditary neurological basis and used hypnosis to induce hysteria to his patients.
+Charcot was the teacher of famous psychologists, such as Sigmund Freud, Alfred Binet, Pierre Janet, and William James.

 Théodule-Armand Ribot ( 1839-1916 ) – The thesis for his Doctoral Degree, “Hérédité: étude psychologique” (Heredity: Psychological Study) and “Les Maladies de la mémoire” (Diseases of the memory) are some of his most known works.
 He has also been a teacher of Experimental Psychology at Sorbonne and his studies guided psychology towards scientific facts and data instead of spiritualism and introspection, which meant the basis of pathological psychology, including neuropsychology.
 Two of his students were Pierre Janet and Alfred Binet.
 Théodule Ribot is also known for his law of regression in the amnesias, called Ribot’s Law.

-Gustave Le Bon ( 1841-1931 ) – Social psychologist, sociologist and physicist, author of “The Evolution of Matter” and “The Crowd: A Study of the Popular Mind” with major contribution regarding group psychology in its early form.
+Gustave Le Bon ( 1841-1931 ) – Social psychologist, sociologist, and physicist, author of “The Evolution of Matter” and “The Crowd: A Study of the Popular Mind” with major contributions regarding group psychology in its early form.

-Alfred Binet ( 1857-1911 ) – Mostly known for creating the first intelligence test, that he also revised together with his collaborator Theodore Simon in 1908 and 1911, also naming the test Binet-Simon.
-Later, Lewis Terman from Standford University modified the test and changed the name into Stanford-Binet Intelligence Scale.
+Alfred Binet ( 1857-1911 ) – Mostly known for creating the first intelligence test, which he also revised together with his collaborator Theodore Simon in 1908 and 1911, also naming the test Binet-Simon.
+Later, Lewis Terman from Standford University modified the test and changed the name to Stanford-Binet Intelligence Scale.
 The Standford-Binet stands as a basis for modern intelligence tests.

-Paul Sollier ( 1861-1933 ) – Never actually accepted by the scientific community of his times (his opinions were in opposition with Pierre Janet’s), he developed cognitive-behavioral therapies already in the 1890s.
-One of his most known patients was Marcel Proust which used Sollier’s findings regarding memory as a source of inspiration for his book “In the search of lost time”.
+Paul Sollier ( 1861-1933 ) – Never actually accepted by the scientific community of his times (his opinions were in opposition to Pierre Janet’s), he developed cognitive-behavioral therapies already in the 1890s.
+One of his most known patients was Marcel Proust who used Sollier’s findings regarding memory as a source of inspiration for his book “In the search of lost time”.

 Théodore Simon ( 1872-1961 ) – Théodore Simon’s major contribution regards the assessment of intelligence.
 He and Alfred Binet created the Binet-Simon Intelligence Scale.

-Henri Paul Hyacinthe Wallon (1879-1962) – Philosopher, psychologist, psychiatrist, teacher and politician.
-Henri Wallon is best known for his theories that explained the development of child’s personality.
+Henri Paul Hyacinthe Wallon (1879-1962) – Philosopher, psychologist, psychiatrist, teacher, and politician.
+Henri Wallon is best known for his theories that explained the development of a child’s personality.
 He considered five developmental stages in which the prevalence of intelligence and affectivity changes.